 Award Contracts & Subawards

-Contact Maria Derrick of the OPSP at 425-5399 or firstname.lastname@example.org for assistance if you receive an award contract.
+Contact Maria Derrick of the ORSP at 425-5399 or email@example.com for assistance if you receive an award contract.
 She will work with you, the external sponsor, UT general counsel, UT Research Foundation and others as needed to develop and/or negotiate award contracts.

 Signing contracts.
 Only certain individuals (the Chancellor or Vice Chancellor) have authority to sign contracts for the university.
 No one else may sign!

-A Contract Review and Approval Form must be approved by the project director/principal investigator, the OPSP and appropriate administrators (e.g. department head and dean).
-Staff in the OPSP will complete the form for award contracts and attach it in the contract listing in TERA PAMS.
+A Contract Review and Approval Form must be approved by the project director/principal investigator, the ORSP and appropriate administrators (e.g. department head and dean).
+Staff in the ORSP will complete the form for award contracts and attach it in the contract listing in TERA PAMS.
 The project director/principal investigator, department head, dean, and other approvers as required will review and approve the form as part of the contract approval process.

 General Award Contracts.
 Typically, an organization making an award will use its own contract, but if not UT has developed a general contract form which we can use in many award situations.
 There is also a contract amendment form used to change the terms of an agreement, such as extending the end date or awarding additional money.

 Other templates are available for specialized situations such as research, confidentiality, and task order agreements.

 Material Transfer Agreements (MTA) are a type of award contract used when an organization provides proprietary materials (such as drugs or research samples) to the university for use in research.
 MTA frequently contain intellectual property, confidentiality, and publication provisions.

 Confidentiality Agreements are not award contracts but may be associated with them.
 Confidentiality agreements (sometimes known as proprietary information or nondisclosure agreements) require sensitive information to be safeguarded or kept in confidence.